eclipse-che/che-docs/src/main/_docs/factory-portable-workspaces/factory-json-reference.md

 ```

 ### Limitations
 You can use `since : EPOCHTIME`, `until : EPOCHTIME` and `referer` as a way to prevent the Factory from executing under certain conditions.  `since` and `until` represent a valid time window that will allow the Factory to activate.
-For example, instructors who want to create an exercise that can only be accessed for two hours could set these properties.
 The `referer` will check the hostname of the acceptor and only allow the Factory to execute if there is a match.

 ### Multiplicity
-How many workspaces should be created?
-If `create : perClick` then every click of the Factory URL will generate a different workspace, each with its own identifier, name and resources.
-If `create : perUser`, then exactly one workspace will be generated for each unique user that clicks on the Factory URL.
-If the workspace has previously been generated, we will reopen the existing workspace and place the user into it.
+If `create : perClick` is used, then every click of the Factory URL will generate a new workspace, each with its own identifier, name and resources.
+If `create : perUser` is used, then only one workspace will be generated for each unique user that clicks on the Factory URL.
+If the workspace has previously been generated, we will reopen the existing workspace.

 ## IDE Customization